 Including Egglands Best eggs are one of my easy tips to add nutrients to your diet.
 So often, people focus on what to take out (you don’t have to take out the eggs!).
 Instead, I prefer to focus on what to add in.

-Along with a variety of vegetables for this cheesy vegetable pasta bake recipe, add in Egglands Best eggs, too, for a creamy vegetable pasta bake.
+Along with a variety of vegetables for this cheesy vegetable pasta recipe, add in Egglands Best eggs, too, for a creamy vegetable pasta bake.
 Although I will say, if you did want to add meat in, that would be delicious too (I recommend antibiotic-free and hormone-free meat).

 Why We Love This Vegetable Pasta Bake

-Baked Pasta Dishes are one of our weeknight go-to dinners and a vegetable pasta bake can be so versatile.
+Baked Pasta Dishes are one of our weeknight go-to dinners and a vegetable pasta baked dish can be so versatile.
 They come together so quickly and can be easily customized based on what foods you have in the pantry and/or fridge.

 - Cheesy (duh)